micharbet/CLE/HOWTO.md

 ### Sharing history between sessions

--`hh s`         immeditely appends current history into file -`hh l`         loads history from file.
+-`hh shon`      turns on this feature, must bue issued on all terminals
+                If you want to share command line history by default, place following line into .cleusr-YOURUSERNAME :
+                      `CLE_HSH=1`

-Use `hh s` in one session and `hh l` in another to history share.
-This doesn't work over different remote sessions, of course.
+                Sharing doesn't work over different remote sessions, of course.

 ## Updating